umitakkaya/stats/README.md

 **GET: https://api.supermetrics.com/assignment/posts**

-This endpoint fetches posts along a number of pages using the registered token.
+This endpoint fetches posts along with the number of pages using the registered token.

 PARAMS:
 ```